How to help your teen choose the best subjects to take in high school in preparation for their desired courses at uni.

 First, encourage your child to take classes that interest them and in which they do well.
 You can help your teen do what feels right to them and engages their mind.
 You know what interests your child and how they learn best.

 If your child is considering a career in the medical or science field, then suggest STEM (Science, Technology, Engineering, Mathematics) classes or a heavier mix of mathematics and science classes in Years 11 and 12.
-Some courses have higher entrance requirements such as: Nursing, Engineering, Law, and Veterinary Sciences.

 If your teen is considering these career choices, it is prudent to examine the requirements to choose the correct high school classes for admission to the programs.
 If your child does not quite meet the requirements for the higher-level courses, there are other pathways to admission.
 Advise them to consider entering a course with less stringent requirements, and then transferring.
 Impress upon your child that there’s no right or wrong way to enter uni.
 Lily started at TAFE but now she’s studying a post-grad course in Forensic Science.